 Dr. Gerry Mittler, Vancouver, BC - Spain Gourmet, September 2015

-"Thank you for your excellent guidance during our trip to Ecuador. the trip was very good, and the logistics and handling of the group were excellent" Dr. David Spance, London, On Ecuador (including the Calapages and Amazon), 2015
+"Thank you for your excellent guidance during our trip to Ecuador. the trip was very good, and the logistics and handling of the group were excellent"

 Dr. David Spence, London, On - Ecuador (including the Galapagos and Amazon), 2015